erlang/erlang-org/_posts/2018-5-30-core-erlang-wrapup.md

 		T
 ```

-`do` evalutes two expressions in sequence, ignoring the value of the
+`do` evaluates two expressions in sequence, ignoring the value of the
 first expression.
 It is used here because the primop `dsetelement/3`
 updates its tuple argument without returning a value.